Traveling on a Budget? Go to Texas!

 12. Stinnett Park

-Stinnett Park has water and electricity available at each site.
+Want water and electricity?
+You’ll find it at Stinnett Park.
 A dump station is also in the park, and City Hall is nearby for public restroom access.
 There is a playground for the kids, gas stations nearby, and a grocery store just a few blocks away.

 Guests are welcome here for 72 hours.
 Once your 72 hours is up, you may pay $10 a night at City Hall to extend your stay.